adgut1509/ProjektZaliczeniowy/docs/parent1/child1.md

 - once you have done that, to remove the selected translation memory from a particular project, click *Remove From Project*
 - click *Settings* to display the settings on how the selected translation memory will be used in a particular project
 - click *Set As Working* to set the selected translation memory as the working translation memory, where all new translations are stored when the translator or reviewer confirms a translated segments
-- click *Set As Master* to set the selected translation memory as the master translation memory, where MemoQ stores translation during the Confirm And Update Rows operation
+- click *Set As Master* to set the selected translation memory as the master translation memory, where memoQ stores translation during the Confirm And Update Rows operation
 - click *Edit* to open and edit the selected translation memory
 - click *Import* to import a file (.csv, .txt, .tsv, .tmx, or .sdltm)
 - click *Export to TMX* to export the selected translation memory to a .tmx file